Error Handling and Resilience¶

 Enable debug logging to trace error handling decisions:

-// Configure detailed logging
+// Configure detailed graph logging to trace error handling decisions.

 var graphOptions = new GraphOptions